Daren Bates

-Daren Weston Bates (born November 27, 1990) is an American football linebacker who is a free agent.
-He played college football for Auburn and was signed by the Los Angeles Rams as an undrafted free agent in 2013.
+Daren Weston Bates (born November 27, 1990) is an American former professional football linebacker and current assistant special teams coordinator for the Carolina Panthers.
+He played college football for the Auburn Tigers and was signed by the St. Louis Rams as an undrafted free agent in 2013.
 He has also played for the Oakland Raiders, Houston Texans, and Tennessee Titans.
+He previously coached for the Seattle Seahawks and is co-host of the Raw Room podcast.

-High school career
+Early life

 Bates played his freshman through junior year at Christian Brothers High School in Memphis, Tennessee.
 While there, Bates was a 2-time first-team Tennessee All-State safety.
 His senior year, Bates played at Olive Branch High School in Mississippi for coach Scott Samsel.
 He collected 90 tackles and four interceptions and had nearly 900 yards of total offense as a senior and was named MHSAA All-Region 1 Class 5A team.